Tez01/Bomb/README.md

 ### * Phase 3
   The only thing to focus on is to how to get through the eax comparison at line 6 in disassembly.
 Have to check scanf as it changes the return register rax.
 Rest is simple assembly comprehension.

+### * Phase 4
+  The only knack is to understand a little big chunk of assembly code.
+Only comprehension for assembly is required.